palantir/conjure-java/readme.md

 }
 ```

-With this option, Undertow generated interfaces will be prefixed with `Undertow`, here the interface will be called: `UndertowServiceName`
+With this option, Undertow generated interfaces will be prefixed with `Undertow`.
+Here the interface would be called: `UndertowServiceName`

 To use the generated handlers: